Monacrylic/Interactive-Lab-Hub/Lab 1/README.md

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

-We wanted the device to look 'small' and 'self-contained'.
-We wouldn't want a garden to have too many visible digital elements shadwing the greenery.
-While the size of the phone is restricting, the two white covers make the device look capuslar.
+We wanted the CrispSense device to visually neat, and show all the text in clear legible text.
+We also wanted the text to move along with the object, so the user would be able to categorize food on the go.

 ## Part F. Record